Time Out says

 There’s something particularly satisfying about walking into a bar with a big bag of take-out dumplings and dropping them on your table of beer-hungry mates.
 That’s the move at Mr West, Footscray’s venue for lovers of good booze.
 They offer simple meat and cheese boards themselves, but are happy for you to bring your own nosh from the myriad of local take away joints serving everything from banh mi to barbecue.

 Craft beer, good wine, better spirits and great cocktails are the big draws here.
 Tucked away in one of Footscray’s dilapidated strips and surrounded by internet cafés and discount clothing shops, it’s easy to miss.
-On street level, their boutique bottle shop is still under construction, but upstairs in the industrial space the bar is pumping.
+On street level you'll find a boutique bottleshop, and upstairs in the industrial space the bar is pumping.
 The airy room of ancient timber and brick is flooded with sun from the many skylights in the exposed factory roof, and there’s plenty of plant life for colour.
 On a Sunday arvo, chilled-out blues will ease your nerves as you dodge toddlers on the way to the loo, the young families of the west vying for real estate with the cool and childless.

 Behind the long bar, you’ll see several attractive and attentive young men, as well as a huge wall of 26 rotating taps and a selection of curated spirits.
 Beers include Stomping Ground Mango Weiss Bar IPA – floral, creamy and with lots of tropical fruitiness.
 A black IPA from Garage Project is ultra malty but with a fantastic dry finish (think porter without the sweetness) and Pig Squeal cider has all the funk of classic farmhouse stuff while still light and drinkable.
 The wine list is solid too – co-owner Josh Hodges brings his knowledge from a recent stint at Little Andorra – with winners like an easy drinking and textural Chardonnay from Denton Shed.